 However, these conclusions are based on animal studies.
 Human studies may give a different picture.
 Moreover, currently available soy-based formulas show no overt toxicities in healthy infants (16), (17).
 Hence, check with your pediatrician before giving soy-based formulas to your child.

 Soy protein has shown to conserve bone mineral density, particularly in postmenopausal women.
 In perimenopausal women, the soy isoflavones were shown to prevent bone loss from the lumbar spine.
 These compounds had no significant effect (neither positive nor negative) on bone formation and/or bone resorption (18).

 In some cases, the mineral balance could be impaired with soy consumption.
 Soybeans contain (by weight) about 1–3% phytic acid (also called phytate).
 Phytic acid is an anti-nutrient that binds to minerals like zinc, iron, and calcium.
 Along with soy isoflavones, phytic acid also may decrease their bioavailability (18).

 However, a major chunk of literature highlights the osteoprotective effect of soy protein.
 Further research is needed to determine the precise impact of soy protein/foods on bone density and other related diseases (19).

 Most of the research on soybeans and soy protein is still unclear.
 While in some studies they seem to promote health, certain other studies tend to state the potential harm they may cause.
 However, this does not mean you have to totally be off soy.
 There are a few specific soy products you may want to avoid.

 Which Soy Products Should You Avoid?

+Moderation is important, and so is eating right.
 Choosing the right kind of soy products can protect you from the adverse effects mentioned above.